RECONHECIMENTO MÚTUO DE BENS

 SOLVIT: TO RESOLVE LEGAL ISSUES

-There are always remedies available under national law and the deadlines applicable to those remedies.
+There are always options available under national law and the deadlines applicable to those options.

-Also SOLVIT can help when your EU rights as a citizen or as a business are breached by public authorities in another EU country.
-SOLVIT is a mainly an online service provided by the national administration in each EU country.
+Also, SOLVIT can help when your EU rights as a citizen or as a business are breached by public authorities in another EU country.
+SOLVIT is mainly an online service provided by the national administration in each EU country.

-List of indicative, non-binding guidance documents, on the principle of mutual recognition within certain specific sectors or product.
-Available in both English and Portuguese.
-(Available soon by European Comission)
+A non-binding guidance document, on the principle of mutual recognition within certain specific sectors or products.
+Available in English, Portuguese and other EU languages.